 The 2045 RTP plans for a total of \$67.1 billion in transit expenditures in the next 25 years, including operations and capital costs. \$38.2 billion of the revenue needed for those expenditures are projected to be generated by METRO for METRO-specific costs.
 This includes \$14.7 billion in METRO farebox recovery and \$23.5 billion from the dedicated METRO sales tax.
 This means that an additional \$28.9 billion, or \$1.26 billion annually between 2022 and 2045, will be required to fully fund the region's transit expenditures under the RTP recommendations.
 In FY 2021, a total of \$322.1 million was received by all of the region's transit providers from the federal government and \$1.9 million in state aid.
 This means an additional \$936 million will be needed in combined federal, state, and local funding to accomplish all transit-related programs listed in the RTP.
 While much of that funding is accounted for in other funding streams mentioned in the RTP, any additional improvements to service that transit providers may seek to implement beyond those listed in the RTP will require more funding sources.
+This funding will likely come from a combination of federal and local sources.
 Several tools may be available to meet this need though the exact tools available to each county or transit provider will differ.